CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Introduction

 \cref{sec:finite_precision} concerns CQRRPT's numerical stability.
-Its main result, \cref{cor:simple_stability}, says that CQRRPT can be implemented to provide numerical stability that is \textit{unconditional} on the input matrix.
-It demonstrates that with an appropriate criterion for determining numerical rank, CQRRPT will produce a decomposition with relative error and orthogonality loss on the order of machine precision, as long as the unit roundoff satisfies $\roundoff{} \leq m^{-1}F(n)^{-1}$ for some low-degree polynomial $F(n)$.
+Its main result, \cref{cor:simple_stability}, says that CQRRPT can be implemented to provide numerical stability that is \textit{unconditional} on numerical properties of the input matrix.
+Specifically, with an appropriate criterion for determining numerical rank, CQRRPT can produce a decomposition with relative error and orthogonality loss on the order of machine precision, as long as the unit roundoff and problem dimensions satisfy $\roundoff \leq m^{-1}F(n)^{-1}$ for some low-degree polynomial $F(n)$.
 After outlining the proof of this result we explain how numerical rank selection can be performed in practice. \cref{app:numerical_stability_proofs} states and proves a more technical version of \cref{cor:simple_stability} in the form of \cref{thm:stabprecond}.

-\cref{sec:empirical_pivots} provides empirical investigations of pivot quality.
-It shows how easy-to-compute metrics of pivot quality compare when running the \LAPACK{} default function (\code{GEQP3}) versus when running CQRRPT (based on applying \code{GEQP3} to $\sk{\mtx{M}}$).
-The results show the effect of \textit{coherence} -- which essentially represents a condition number for the act of sampling -- on the need for more expensive or less expensive sparse sketching operators~\cite{DMMW12_JMLR}.
+\cref{sec:empirical_pivots} empirically investigates pivot quality.
+It shows how easy-to-compute metrics of pivot quality compare when running the \LAPACK default function (\code{GEQP3}) versus when running CQRRPT (based on applying \code{GEQP3} to $\sk{\mtx{M}}$).
+The results show the interaction between \textit{coherence} -- which essentially represents a condition number for the act of sampling -- and parameter choices for sparse sketching operators.

-\cref{sec:speed_experiments} provides performance experiments with a \RandLAPACK{} implementation of CQRRPT.
-The experiments use a machine with dual 24-core Xeon Gold 6248R CPUs, where Intel MKL and \RandBLAS{} are the underlying linear algebra libraries.
+\cref{sec:speed_experiments} provides performance experiments with a \RandLAPACK implementation of CQRRPT.
+The experiments use a machine with dual 24-core Xeon Gold 6248R CPUs, where Intel MKL and \RandBLAS are the underlying linear algebra libraries.
 We first compare CQRRPT with alternative methods for both unpivoted and pivoted QR factorizations.
 Our algorithm handily beats competing methods for large matrices, and it has the advantage of a simpler representation of $\mtx{Q}$.
 We then investigate how CQRRPT's performance might be improved.
 Runtime profiling results which show that computing QRCP of the sketch via \code{GEQP3} can exceed the cost of CholeskyQR several times over.
 This motivates an experiment where QRCP on the sketch is handled by HQRRP \cite{MOHvdG:2017:QR} (one of the randomized algorithms for QRCP of general matrices described in \cref{subsec:earlier_rand_qrcp}) instead of~\code{GEQP3}.

 Concluding remarks are given in \cref{sec:conclusion}.